rtkleong10/farely-server/README.md

 # Farely-server
-Server to handle the backend service for Farely Android application.
-The Android application was developed separately This is a school project I did for CZ2006 Software Engineering.
+Django server to handle the backend service for Farely Android application.
+The Android application was developed separately.
+The application allows users to find routes from one place to another in Singapore (using Google Maps API) and get the estimated fare (using Data.gov.sg and LTA DataMall).
+This is a school project I did for CZ2006 Software Engineering.
 My group mates are Chulpaibul Jiraporn, Nguyen Duy Khanh, Rachel Khan, Tran Anh Tai and Truong Quang Duc.
 The documentation is available at https://rtkleong10.github.io/farely-server/.

 ## How to Run
 1. `pip install -r requirements.txt`